fiskaltrust/middleware-launcher/README.md

 ### Code Tours

-We've created some code tours.
+We've created some code tours which guide you through the code.
+They provide an easy way to familiarize yourself with the codebase.

 You can run them using Visual Studio Code and the [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) extension.

 When viewing this [repository on GitHub](https://github.com/fiskaltrust/middleware-launcher) you can simply press the dot key <kbd>.</kbd> to open a codespace with this extension installed.